tianyolanda/fpn-pytorch1.0/README.md

 ## Introduction
 This repo mainly based on [jwyang/fpn.pytorch](https://github.com/jwyang/fpn.pytorch) and [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0).
 I combine some code to let it ables to work in pytorch1.0 framework and get a more 75.8mAP(higher than faster rcnn & fpn0.4 repo) when training pascal voc 2007.

 Iherent from them, this repo support multi GPU training, GPU version NMS and ROI Align pooling.
-Thanks a lof for jwyang.
+Thanks a lot for jwyang.
 More usage introduction can be found in the upper two repo.

 # Demo Result
 ![](https://github.com/tianyolanda/fpn-pytorch1.0/blob/master/images/000002_det.jpg)